 On June 30, 2004, the Company's Board of Directors authorized the Company to repurchase, in the open market, the lesser of (i) 131,756 shares of its common stock and (ii) \$1.3 million of its shares, (the "June 2004 Plan").
 On August 28, 2006, a second program permitting the Company to purchase, in the open market, up to \$20 million of its outstanding shares was approved by our Board of Directors (the "August 2006 Plan").
 On July 14, 2011, the Company's Board of Directors authorized the Company to reactivate the June 2004 Plan.
 On August 31, 2016, the Company's Board of Directors reactivated the August 2006 Plan.
-In August of 2016, and December of 2017, the Company's Board of Directors authorized the Company to repurchase up to \$0.5 million, respectively, of the Company's outstanding common shares in open market transactions.
+In August of 2016, and December of 2017, the Company's Board of Directors authorized the Company's Board of Directors reactivated the August of the Company's outstanding common shares in open market transactions.
 In August of 2018 and November of 2018, the Company's Board of Directors reactivated an additional \$0.5 million (of the original \$20.0 million authorization), respectively, in shares of the Company's common stock to be repurchased in the open market.
-In December of 2019, the Company's Board of Directors approved a share repurchase program to acquire up to \$1.0 million (of the original \$20.0 million authorization) of the Company's common stock through March 1, 2020.
-In August 2020, the Company's Board of Directors approved a share repurchase program to acquire up to \$1.0 million (of the original \$20.0 million authorization) of the Company's common stock through August 16, 2021.
-As of August 8, 2017, the maximum number of shares available for repurchase under the June 2004 Plan was 19,084, and the total number of shares purchased in the open market under the June 2004 Plan was 112,672.
-As of December 31, 2020, there was \$12.6 million remaining for repurchase under the August 2006 Plan, and the total value of shares repurchased in the open market under the August 2006 Plan was \$1.5 million.
-The Company does not have any stock repurchase plans or programs other than the June 2004 Plan and the August 2006 Plan.
+In December of 2019, the Company's Board of Directors approved a share repurchase program to acquire up to \$1.0 million (of the original \$20.0 million authorization) of the Company's Board of Directors approved a share repurchase program to acquire up to \$1.0 million (of the original \$20.0 million authorization) of the Company's Board of Directors approved a share repurchase program to acquire up to \$1.0 million authorization) of our common stock through September 2022, our Board approved a share repurchase program to acquire up to \$1.5 million (of the original \$20.0 million authorization) of the company's Board of Directors approved a share repurchase program to acquire up to \$1.0 million authorization) of our common stock through September 2022, our Board approved a share repurchase program to acquire up to \$1.5 million (of the original \$20.0 million authorization) of un common stock through September 2022, our Board approved a share repurchase p